-NEW FOR 2020: LGBTQ+ CULTURE AND ENTERPRISE MAGAZINE - LAUNCHING LATE SPRING
+NEW FOR 2020: LGBTQ+ CULTURE AND ENTERPRISE MAGAZINE - LAUNCHING MAY!

 We are delighted to have been awarded grant funding from UnLtd to enable us to create and launch a brand new LGBTQ+ magazine for Scotland.

 Our new Somewhere: For Us magazine will feature a fresh new look at Scotland's amazing LGBTQ+ culture and heritage, with features and interviews, with a spotlight on our amazing role models in arts and business.

 We will also be actively championing Scotland's LGBTQ+ entrepreneurs and offering insight into the latest LGBT+ research from Scotland's universities.

 Curated by LGBT Youth Scotland, the LGBT History Month programme of events is a fantastic opportunity to strengthen our knowledge and understanding of LGBTQ+ history past and present.